 Illustration of a data center with stacked layers labeled Compute Hardware, Azure, Cloud Services, Developer Tools, and Hyperscale Workloads

-Part 3: Quantum Resource Estimation
+Part 3: Quantum resource estimation

 How big does a quantum computer need to be to solve a real problem?
 Dr. Matthias Troyer explains how quantum resource estimation guides full-stack design.